-Daddy Mountain – a short story about how we treat the world we live in…
+Daddy Mountain – a short fairytale about climate change…

 I don’t know a lot about the environment; well not as much as I should, but I am trying to find out more so that our kids have a decent world left to live in (Trump aside).
 I entered a short story competition a few years ago, and I managed to place this little ditty in the top three.
 The brief was a kind of fairytale about climate change.
 I must have missed the memo about happy endings, but then the state of our Earth is no joke.
 In the words of The Manic Street Preacher’s, if we tolerate (or ignore) this, then our children will be next!
 I hope you like it (thank you for humoring me on a more personal and serious post, I’ll be back to being your funny girl about town forthwith)!